Skip to main content

 About Shion 69 Leonard Street

-Verdict: One of New York's Hardest Tables — and One That Earns It
+Verdict: One of New York's Hardest Tables; and One That Earns It

 Getting into Shion 69 Leonard Street takes real effort.
-Eight seats, no walk-in culture, and a repeat-customer base that fills those spots fast mean you should plan weeks out at minimum.
+Eight seats, no walk-in culture, a repeat-customer base that fills those spots fast mean you should plan weeks out at minimum.
 Whether that effort is worth it: yes, conditionally.
 If you are looking for precise, sourcing-obsessed nigiri in a quiet room where nothing distracts from the fish, this is among the clearest arguments New York has to offer.
 If you want a more accessible entry point to high-end omakase, Joji or Bar Masa are easier to book and still deliver at a serious level.
 But for the particular experience Chef Shion Uino has built at 69 Leonard Street in Tribeca, there is no direct substitute in the city.

 What This Place Actually Is

 Shion 69 Leonard Street runs six nights a week, Monday through Saturday from 6 PM to 11 PM, closed Sundays.
-The format is omakase at an eight-seat counter — that is the full offer.
+The format is omakase at an eight-seat counter; that is the full offer.
 There is no à la carte option, no second-seating side room, no lounge to wait in.
-You book the counter, you show up, and the meal proceeds on Chef Uino's terms.
-That format rewards guests who already understand omakase pacing and protocol; if this is your first experience with the format, go in knowing that conversation is quiet, the progression is set, and the chef's attention to each piece is the point.
+You book the counter, you show up, the meal proceeds on Chef Uino's terms.
+That format rewards guests who already understand omakase pacing and protocol; if this is your first experience with the format, go in knowing that conversation is quiet, the progression is set, the chef's attention to each piece is the point.

 The sourcing is the defining characteristic of the restaurant.
 Much of the seafood comes directly from Japan, with a notable portion sourced from fishermen in Uino's hometown of Amakusa.
 That direct-from-fisherman pipeline shows up on the plate in a specific way: every piece is cut from whole product.
 The fish is never pre-portioned from a fillet that's been sitting.
-That distinction is not decoration , it affects texture and temperature, and regulars notice it immediately on a return visit.
+That distinction is not decoration, it affects texture and temperature, regulars notice it immediately on a return visit.
 The Opinionated About Dining entry for this restaurant (which ranked it #22 in North America for 2025) specifically calls out that the product looks whole and intact every time it is served.

 The Seasonal Angle: Why Timing Your Visit Matters

 Because the sourcing is tied directly to Japanese fishing seasons and what Uino's Amakusa contacts are pulling from the water, what arrives on your plate shifts meaningfully across the year.
-Hairy crab dressed with Japanese black vinegar is one of his documented signature preparations, and that is a cold-weather dish , hairy crab season in Japan peaks through autumn and into early winter.
+Hairy crab dressed with Japanese black vinegar is one of his documented signature preparations, that is a cold-weather dish, hairy crab season in Japan peaks through autumn and into early winter.
 If you are a returning guest choosing when to rebook, the late autumn window is worth targeting specifically for that course.
 The tamago, which OAD's entry describes as tasting as perfect as it looks, is a constant across seasons and represents a reliable benchmark from visit to visit.
 But the nigiri selection itself will reflect what is prime in Japanese waters at the time of your booking, which means a May visit and a November visit will feel like materially different meals.
 For a second or third visit, that seasonal rotation is a reason to return rather than a reason to hesitate.

 For context on how this compares internationally, the sourcing-first, season-driven approach is what separates sushi-ya at this level from more fixed-program restaurants.
 If you have visited Harutaka in Tokyo or Sushi Shikon in Hong Kong, Shion 69 Leonard Street operates in that register: the product drives the menu, not the other way around.